 Forklift proximity detection systems protect operators and pedestrians by monitoring and alerting the concerned parties.
-These systems use radio frequency or magnetic field technology that can penetrate through walls, racks, containers, etc. to create visual and audible alerts.
+These systems use radio frequency or magnetic field technology to penetrate through walls, racks, containers, etc., to create visual and audible alerts.

 How Does The Forklift Proximity Detection System Work?

-Forklift safety system alerts the operator if an object or person is close to the forklift either by flashing a red signal or by sounding an alarm.
+The forklift safety system alerts the operator if an object or person is close to the forklift either by flashing a red signal or sounding an alarm.
 Pedestrians are also alerted either by a visual or audible warning.
-If all else fails or if the pedestrian/object is too close, the system stops the forklift.
-Forklift proximity detection systems also help to prevent damage to sensitive equipment which is critical when working with aircraft or other sensitive cargo.
+If all else fails or the pedestrian/object is too close, the system stops the forklift.
+Forklift proximity detection systems also help prevent damage to sensitive equipment, which is critical when working with aircraft or other sensitive cargo.

 Forklift detection systems also working by using Radio Frequency Identification tags that are either carried by pedestrians/operators, attached to equipment, or even set up around accident-prone areas.
-These tags can detect obstructions from half a meter to up to 25 meters and can be operated on the front, back, and sides of the forklift.
+These tags can detect obstructions from half a meter to up to 25 meters and can be operated on the forklift’s front, back, and sides.
 Forklift Proximity systems are easy to install and cost-effective when compared to other safety systems like 360-degree cameras.

 As earlier said, forklift proximity systems also work by using magnetic sensors.
 Unlike RFID –based systems, magnetic sensor-based systems can penetrate through walls, racks, and containers.
 Here again, a Personal Alarm Device or PAD to be worn by the pedestrian.
 This device has elements that can sense the magnetic field from the Magnetic Field Generator placed in the forklift.
 When magnetic fields are detected, an alarm will sound off to warn the operator and pedestrians.